PRP Fertility MD Logo

 • Assessment of overall reproductive health and any contributing factors

-• Discussion of treatment goals, expectations, and the current state of PRP research
+• Discussion of treatment goals, expectations, and the current state of ovarian PRP research

-When appropriate, our physicians integrate PRP treatment with other fertility strategies, including IVF, to give patients the most comprehensive approach to their fertility care.
-Our team also recognizes that factors such as inflammation, metabolic health, and overall wellness may influence reproductive health and may be discussed as part of a comprehensive evaluation.
+When appropriate, our physicians integrate ovarian PRP treatment with other fertility strategies, including IVF, to give patients the most comprehensive approach to their fertility care.

 Advanced Fertility Center of Texas has been recognized by Newsweek and Statista among the top fertility clinics in the United States.